The catenary

 The equation of the catenary is

-This gives a whole family of curves, one for each value of the parameter $a$, which determines the width of the catenary and also its lowest point above the $x$-axis.
+This gives a whole family of curves, one for each value of the parameter , which determines the width of the catenary and also its lowest point above the -axis.

 Use the Geogebra applet below to see catenaries for different values of a>0.